furmanlukasz/MatrixAutoEncoder/doc/abstract.md

 Alternative embedding methods, such as those based on short-time Fourier transform (STFT) spectrograms, also introduce parameters that influence temporal resolution and frequency content, potentially affecting the analysis.
 The choice of embedding thus becomes a critical factor that can introduce biases and affect the interpretability of the results.

-There is a pressing need in neuroscience for methods that can provide suitable embeddings for multivariate EEG data without the extensive hyperparameter tuning required by traditional approaches.
 Autoencoders offer a potential solution by learning data-driven embeddings that capture essential features of EEG signals.
 Despite concerns about the "black box" nature of such models, autoencoders can serve as tools to guide analysis, allowing for the selection of informative signal segments that can be further examined using standard EEG analysis methods.

 The hypothesis explored in this study is that the latent space learned by an autoencoder can capture essential features of EEG data, and constructing angular distance matrices from this latent space can highlight temporal patterns indicative of different cognitive states.
 This approach aims to reduce reliance on hyperparameter-dependent embeddings in traditional RQA and to provide a method for informed segment selection in resting-state EEG analysis.